| Considering Getting a Dog Dogs are arguably one of the best companions that a human can find, so it goes without saying

 Instead, you should read through this book, learn all there is to know about the breed of dog you are thinking

 about, and decide if he will fit well into your life and your home.
+Before you run out and purchase a dog, take time to carefully

 consider your decision.
 Think about your current lifestyle.
 How would bringing a new dog into the picture affect